Quantitatively analyze your qualitative digital experience data to create a virtuous cycle for digital product improvements.

-Rather than qualitative vs. quantitative, perhaps analysts should use the two together.
+Rather than qualitative vs. quantitative, the most clever analysts use the two together.

-Quantitatively identifying problems in aggregate and then qualitatively understanding the underlying behaviors behind those problems has become a critical workflow that drives product improvements:
+Quantitatively identifying problems in aggregate and qualitatively understanding the underlying behaviors behind those problems has become a critical workflow (that, as you guessed, works in both directions!) that drives product improvements:

 - Kayako learned that they needed to overhaul their user onboarding, and designed a completely new onboarding flow to guide users through the part of the product they were most interested in.